Skip to main content

 The Greedy Proof: Exchange Argument

-To prove greedy works, show that swapping from greedy to non-greedy never improves the answer.
 Example: Activity Selection (select max non-overlapping intervals) Greedy: Always pick the interval that ends earliest.
 Proof: Suppose optimal solution picks interval A instead of greedy’s choice B (where B ends earlier).
-Replace A with B. Since B ends earlier, it can’t conflict with anything A didn’t conflict with.
+Replace A with B. Since B ends earlier, it cannot conflict with anything A did not conflict with.
 So we still have a valid solution with at least as many intervals.
+By repeating this exchange, we can transform the optimal solution into the greedy solution without losing any intervals.

 Pattern 1: Interval Scheduling